strategineer/personal-website/content/books/2022-09-15/index.md

 It's an absolutely amazing workout and it's super fun.
 After getting into the sport relatively blind, I decided to inform myself by reading a book on the subject.
 I checked reddit and picked up the first book that was mentioned.

-I've been enthusiatic about bouldering ever since I started doing it a few weeks ago.
+I've been enthusiastic about bouldering ever since I started doing it a few weeks ago.
 After reading this book and getting back to the gym to put the theory into practice, I've fallen in love with it.

 Gaining a better understanding of what climbing actually is (a form of vertical dancing) allowed me to complete harder climbs than I was able to previously and, in doing so, made me feel like a god.